leaflet-extras/leaflet-providers/README.md

 }).addTo(map);
 ```

 Please note that by default a public apikey ('choisirgeoportail') is used that comes with no guarantee.
-4 aliases are also provided for common resources : 'GeoportailFrance', 'GeoportailFrance.orthos', 'GeoportailFrance.ign_maps' and 'GeoportailFrance.parcels' (See index.html demo).
+4 aliases are also provided for common resources : 'GeoportailFrance', 'GeoportailFrance.orthos', 'GeoportailFrance.ignMaps' and 'GeoportailFrance.parcels' (See index.html demo).

 # Attribution